Days in Inventory Formula (Table of Contents)

 - Days in Inventory for FY18 = 250.96 days.

 Thus, we get an assumption of the business conditions that the churning of inventory to cash has reduced from 279.26 Days to 250.96 days.
-The company has for reduced the closing stock its inventory and there might be a downgrade of the order book for the current financial year and that is why the company is holding lower inventory.
+The company has reduced the closing stock of its inventory, and there might be a downgrade of the order book for the current financial year, which is why the company is holding lower inventory.

 Days in Inventory Formula – Example #3

-Nocil limited has Closing Inventories for FY18 and FY17 of INR 155.27 Cr and INR 114.58 Cr respectively.
-The company’s Cost of Goods sold to stand at INR 444.19 Cr and INR 330.03 Cr respectively for FY18 and FY17.
-Find which financial year has better Inventory Days?
+Nocil Limited has Closing Inventories for FY18 and FY17 of INR 155.27 Cr and INR 114.58 Cr, respectively.
+The company’s Cost of Goods was sold at INR 444.19 Cr and INR 330.03 Cr, respectively, for FY18 and FY17.
+Find which financial year has better Inventory Days.

 - Days in Inventory =(Closing Stock /Cost of Goods Sold) × 365